alvesoaj/eFLL/README.md

 ## Brief Documentation

-_PARA MAIORES INFORMAÇÕES VISITE OS LINKS NO TOPO_

-_FOR MORE INFORMATIONS VISITE THE LINKS ON THE TOP_

 **Fuzzy object** - This object includes all the Fuzzy System, through it, you can manipulate the Fuzzy Sets, Linguistic Rules, inputs and outputs.

 **FuzzyInput** object - This object groups all entries Fuzzy Sets that belongs to the same domain.